 What is the Triton Innovation Challenge?

-The competition awards cash prizes totaling $20,000 to support new and innovative ideas that relate to the environment (comes from, inspired by, or directly impacts nature.)
-Social innovation ideas and those with or without a prototype are encouraged to apply.
+The competition awards cash prizes totaling $13,500 to support new and innovative ideas that relate to the environment (comes from, inspired by, or directly impacts nature.)
+Environmentally related social innovation ideas and those with or without a prototype are encouraged to apply.
 All participants are also eligible to compete for up to $300,000 in investment funding from the Rady Venture Fund and Triton Technology Fund.
 Anyone (students, faculty and staff) affiliated with UC San Diego is invited to apply.

 Who can participate?

 Any current UC San Diego student, staff or faculty member can apply.
-Those with environmentally relevant ideas at all stages of development, including social innovation ideas, are welcome to submit an applicaiton.
+Those with environmentally relevant ideas at all stages of development, including social innovation ideas, are welcome to submit an application.

 What’s the process?